airbytehq/airbyte/docs/integrations/sources/campaign-monitor.md

 # Campaign Monitor

-This is the setup guide for the Campaign Monitor source.
+This is the setup for the Campaign Monitor source which ingests data from the campaign monitor api.
+The different types of `campaign` endpoints are available in this source.

 ## Prerequisites